Who we are

 - request us to complete applications on your behalf (eg online voucher applications)

-- submit an online form on our website, or an affiliated website
+- submit an online form on our websites or email us from our websites; or

-- contact us by telephone, SMS, fax, email, post, in person or via social media
+- contact us by telephone, SMS, email, post or in person.

 We may also collect Personal Information about you from third parties (such as your medical provider).
 However before doing so we will seek your consent unless authorised or required to collect the information under an Australian law.

-We may also collect Personal Information about you from other third parties ( eg. family members or guardians).
-However we will only collect your Personal Information in this way if it is unreasonable or impractical to collect this information directly from you or if we are otherwise permitted to do so.
+We may also collect Personal Information about you from other third parties (eg. family members or legal guardians).
+However we will only collect your Personal Information in this way if it is unreasonable or impractical to collect this information directly from you or if we are otherwise permitted to do so by you, or by law.

 How we use your Personal Information